Amutheezan/amutheezan.github.io/wso2.md

 #### Problem 1:

-Description: When trying to build wso2das which was clone from GitHub using command "mvn clean install".
+Description: When trying to build wso2das which was clone from GitHub using command ```mvn clean install```.
 It was not built successfully as It has

 Solution Applied: So I try it without test using ```mvn clean install -Dmaven.skip.test=true``` as instructed in Apache Maven. and it works fine. (it was said that still, that is in production it may have issues with tests :relaxed: )